A complete record of everything that happens on your site.

 Is the activity log included with the free plan?

 Yes!
 Customers on the free plan have access to their 20 most recent site events.
-Upgrading to Backup Daily or Security Daily extends this: you will be able to see events from the last 30 days, and if you have Security Real-time you’ll see events from the last year.
+Upgrading to Backup or Security extends this: you can see events from the last 30 days, and if you have Complete, you’ll see events from the last year.

 How do I turn it on?